Signs Of ADHD In Children, Teens, And Adults

 - Time blindness makes punctuality difficult

-As with children, treatment options for teens and adults with ADHD include behavioral therapy and medication.
+As with children, treatment options for teens and adults with ADHD include behavior therapy and stimulant medications like Adderall XR.
 During therapy, teens and adults may learn skills that can help them organize, focus, and sustain productivity.
 Also, therapy can be offered in a group format for those who would like an aspect of social support and useful insights into managing ADHD from other people who are experiencing symptoms.
-A medical or mental health professional will usually create a plan that includes treatment options that are appropriate given the specific symptoms present.
+A medical or mental health professional will usually create a plan that includes treatment options that are appropriate given the specific symptoms present when treating teens.

-There is an increasingly large amount of research suggesting that online therapy can help address the symptoms of ADHD.
+An increasingly large amount of studies suggest that online therapy can help address the symptoms of ADHD.
 In a meta-analysis of six studies that included over 250 participants, researchers found that online therapy could effectively treat ADHD symptoms and facilitate care for those who may be hesitant to meet with a therapist face to face.
 In addition to finding a decrease in symptoms of ADHD, the analysis points to the convenience of online therapy as an advantage compared to in-person treatment.

 Takeaway